Brand New Boilers,Intelligent Thermostats, Magnaclean Filters,

 They work by heating water straight from the cold water main as soon as a hot tap is opened.
 Considering that they don’t need a hot water cylinder or cold water tank, they save considerably on space.

-Combi boilers are perfect for smaller sized homes, flats, bungalows etc where space is at a premium.They are a terrific alternative where there is no attic space for water storage tanks and are also wonderful if an attic alteration is imminent.
-The bonus is no water pipes freezing in the attic either.
+Combi boilers are perfect for smaller sized homes, flats, bungalows etc where space is at a premium.They are certainly a terrific alternative where there is no attic space for water tanks and are also wonderful if an attic alteration is imminent.
+The added bonus is no water pipes freezing in the attic either.

-Living space is increased, as is cupboard space due to no hot water storage space being needed.
+Living space is increased, as is cupboard space due to no hot water storage area being needed.
 No pumps are needed for showers, as whenever they run from a combi boiler the water delivery is very good.

 As a result of there being less pipework required, they are normally less expensive to put in.